spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/0-index.md

 # Stream Development

-In this stream processing guide, you will see how you can:
+This stream processing guide describes how you can:

-- Design, develop, test and deploy an individual streaming application without Data Flow
+- Design, develop, test, and deploy an individual streaming application without Spring Cloud Data Flow.
-- Create a streaming data pipeline using these individual applications in Spring Cloud Data Flow
+- Create a streaming data pipeline by using these individual applications in Spring Cloud Data Flow.